Blogs

 avatar

-Tenderness is a character quality that enables us to represent Jesus in the world today.
+Productivity is a quality that enables us to represent Jesus in the

 John Shirk